ppiot/LT_SUM25/README.md

 Evaluation of beam quality will include:

+- **Pointing stability analysis** over extended time periods: the CCD measurement can be used to extract the centroid of the beam (in addition to its size) and long term-measurement provide an assessment of beam stability.
+Likewise the total intensity can be used to measure the total laser energy (e.g. calibrated agains an energy meter).
 - **Near- and far-field imaging** to observe beam shape and evolution: we will use a simple CCD camera likley a USB CCD called firefly from FLIR
 - **M² measurements** using a beam propagation method: knife-edge or camera-based profiling across a known focal length; see [Siegman paper 1](https://opg.optica.org/abstract.cfm?URI=DLAI-1998-MQ1), [Siegman paper #2](https://www.spiedigitallibrary.org/conference-proceedings-of-spie/1868/1/Defining-measuring-and-optimizing-laser-beam-quality/10.1117/12.150601.full?SSO=1), also an excellent (and free!) source is the optics textbook by [Justin Peatross and Michael Ware](https://optics.byu.edu/docs/opticsBook.pdf)
-- **Pointing stability analysis** over extended time periods: the CCD measurement can be used to extract the centroid of the beam (in addition to its size) and long term-measurement provide an assessment of beam stability.
-Likewise the total intensity can be used to measure the total laser energy.
 - **advanced topic: Zernicke-polynomial decomposition** to assess spatial frequency content and coherence.

 Maintaining a low M² (ideally < 1.3) will help ensure reproducible photoemission conditions and optimal coupling between the laser and the photocathode.
 This, in turn, improves the quality and stability of the resulting electron bunches.